-(R2-D2 original can be found on early French Meccano cards and the Death Squad Commander exists on a “miscard” which was a method used to clear overstock figures)
+*(R2-D2 solid dome can only be found on French Meccano Trilogos and while the Death Squad Commander exists on a “miscard”, it was never released on it’s correct card)

-Greedo, Cloud Car Pilot, Hammerhead, both Bespin Guards and Snaggletooth were released but not on “true” front and back Trilogo cards.
+There are a few figures (Greedo, Cloud Car Pilot, Hammerhead, both Bespin Guards and Snaggletooth) that were released during the Trilogo period but not on “true” front and back Trilogo cards.

 As well as the action figures themselves, a selection of boxed vehicles, mini rigs, playpacks and playsets were also released in Trilogo packaging.

-Trilogo figures and boxed toys were produced and sold right up until 1985/86 when production finally ceased but were and still are quite easy to find due to the large quantity produced.
+Trilogo figures and boxed toys were produced and sold right up until 1985/86.

 Return Of The Jedi Three Logo Design

-You can see below how each logo was shrunk from each of the three cards and used to create a cascading three logo effect.
+You can see below how each logo was reduced in size and used to create a cascading three logo effect.

 Power Of The Force Three Logo Design

-Enjoy the rest of Trilogo.info and if you have any information to add to any part of this site please get in contact -firstname.lastname@example.org
+Enjoy the rest of Trilogo.info and if you have any questions or information to share, please contact me: email@example.com